Poor air quality and pollution

 Poor air quality can affect anyone, but some people may face a higher risk of encountering or being impacted by pollution.
 Some of the groups who may be most at risk are:

-• People who live in areas of higher pollution.
+- People who live or work in areas of higher pollution.

 Actions you can take during episodes of high air pollution to keep yourself safe

-• Use the UK Air Pollution Forecast to get updates on air pollution in your area.
+- Use the Check Air Quality service to get updates on air pollution in your area.
 Or you can call 0800 556677 for free updates on air quality in your area.

 Further information and resources